 If your son/daughter has not taken the Kent Test, please see the relevant section below.

-If your son/daughter has not passed the Kent Test and you would like to appeal for a place at Dane Court, you can do this from 1 March 2021 onwards.
-Appeal forms will be available on-line from Kent County Council.
+If your son/daughter has not passed the Kent Test and you would like to appeal for a place at Dane Court, you can do this from 1 March 2022 onwards.
+The appeal form is available here.
 Unfortunately, you cannot appeal for a place before 1 March.
-Please make sure that you have lodged your appeal with Dane Court by 26 March 2021.
+Please make sure that you have lodged your appeal with Dane Court by 28 March 2022.
 Supporting documents can be sent to the school up to 2 weeks before the appeal date.
 Appeals are usually held in May or June.
 The Appeal Panel Clerk will then notify you of the time and date of your appeal approximately 10 days in advance of the hearing.
 The school cannot advise you about what can be included as part of your appeal, but you could discuss this with the headteacher of your child’s primary school if you are unsure.
 Please be aware that to be eligible to appeal, Dane Court must be named on your Secondary Common Application Form (SCAF).

 What happens when?